 Eye infections are usually distinguished by red or inflamed eyes.
 Most cases of bacterial conjunctivitis are caused by the presence of a germ, commonly found in coughs and colds.

-- Caused by bacteria
+- Often caused by bacteria

 - Identified by red or pink eyes

-- Easily treated with antibiotic eye drops
+- Treated with eye drops

 Bacterial conjunctivitis is the most common type of eye infection.
 It occurs when certain strains of bacteria invade the conjunctiva, the mucous membrane which covers the white of the eyes.
 The presence of bacteria makes the conjunctiva inflamed and appear red or pink.
 The eyes can feel gritty, uncomfortable and produce a sticky discharge that lines the eyelashes, often found in the morning.
 The irritation may cause the eyes to become sore or itchy.

 The bacteria that causes conjunctivitis is often the same as that found in common coughs and colds.
 The infection is not usually serious but it is highly contagious.
 Therefore, good hygiene practices are important as they can help limit the spread of infection.
 For instance, you should ensure that you wash your hands regularly and avoid sharing any towels or pillows.